 Orthodontics for Children

-When to get the first check-up
+When to get the first orthodontic check-up for your child?

 Although many orthodontic problems are best treated in late childhood, some conditions are best dealt with at an earlier age.
 By age 7, most children have a mix of baby (primary) and adult (permanent) teeth.
 Some common orthodontic problems seen in children can be traced to genetics, i.e. inherited from their parents.
 Children may experience dental crowding, too much space between teeth, protruding teeth, and extra or missing teeth and sometimes jaw growth problems.